SpongeBob SquarePants: Writing

 According to writer and storyboard artist Luke Brookshier, "SpongeBob is written differently to many television shows."
 Unlike most of its contemporaries, SpongeBob SquarePants does not use written scripts.
 Instead, storylines are developed by a team of five outline and premise writers.
 A two-page outline is then assigned to a team of storyboard directors, who produce a complete rough draft of the storyboard.
 One of the methods used to assemble storyboards was to use Post-it notes.
 Most of the dialogue and jokes are added during this stage.
-Brookshier has likened this process to how cartoons were made "in the early days of animation."
+Brookshier has likened this process to how cartoons were made "in the early days of animation".

 The decision to eschew scripts for storyboards is one that Hillenburg made early in the series' development.
 Rocko's Modern Life had also used storyboarding derived from short outlines, and having worked on that series, Hillenburg felt strongly about adopting the process for SpongeBob SquarePants—even though Nickelodeon was beginning to show a greater preference for script-driven cartoons.
 Another series' writer, Merriwether Williams, explained in an interview that she and Mr. Lawrence would write a draft for an episode in an afternoon and be done at 4:00 pm.

 The writing staff often used their personal experiences as inspiration for the storylines of the series' episodes.
-For example, the episode "Sailor Mouth", where SpongeBob and Patrick learn profanity, was inspired by creative director Derek Drymon's experience as a child of getting into trouble for using the f-word in front of his mother.
+For example, the episode "Sailor Mouth", where SpongeBob and Patrick learn profanity and begin to swear profusely, was inspired by creative director Derek Drymon's experience as a child of getting into trouble for using the expletive "fuck" in front of his mother.
 Drymon said, "The scene where Patrick is running to Mr. Krabs to tattle, with SpongeBob chasing him, is pretty much how it happened in real life".
-The end of the episode when Mr. Krabs uses even more profanity than SpongeBob and Patrick, was inspired "by the fact that my [Drymon's] mother has a sailor mouth herself".
+The end of the episode when Mr. Krabs uses even more profanity than SpongeBob and Patrick was inspired "by the fact that my [Drymon's] mother has a sailor mouth herself".
 The idea for the episode "The Secret Box" also came from one of Drymon's childhood experiences.
 Hillenburg explained, "Drymon had a secret box [as a kid] and started telling us about it.
 We wanted to make fun of him and use it."

 Almost every episode is divided into two 11-minute segments.
 Hillenburg explained: "[I] never really wanted to deliberately try to write a half-hour show".
 He added, "I wrote the shows to where they felt right".